Lump Sum or Regular Investing? What to Do with a Windfall in Ireland

 The worst strategy: waiting for the "right time"

-For Irish ETF investors, the calculus is the same: time in the market, not timing the market.
-The deemed disposal rule is a tax administration burden regardless of when you invest — don't let concern about timing add to the paralysis.
+And here's the kicker: the 10 best days have historically clustered around the worst days.
+Selling on a bad week and waiting to "feel safe" again is the most reliable way to be out of the market for the recovery.
+For Irish ETF investors, the deemed disposal rule is a tax administration burden regardless of when you invest — don't let concern about timing add to the paralysis.

 Related guides